SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Elixir/md-docs/LinuxARM64/Recommended/elixir-linuxarm64-recommended-runApplication.md

 ### Step 2: ### Running your Elixir application

-Once you are done instrumenting your Elixir (Phoenix + Ecto) application, you should install the dependecies and run your appllcation as you normally would.
+Once you are done instrumenting your Elixir (Phoenix + Ecto) application, you should install the dependencies and run your application as you normally would.

 &nbsp;